usdot-fhwa-stol/carma-platform/README.md

 CARMA is a reusable, extensible platform for controlling SAE level 2 connected, automated vehicles (AVs).
 It provides a rich, generic API for third party plugins that implement vehicle guidance algorithms to plan vehicle trajectories.
 It is written in C++ and runs in a Robot Operating System (ROS) environment on Ubuntu.
 The platform can be reused on a variety of properly equipped vehicles.
 Migration has begun from the ROS 1 framework to ROS 2.

-This readme updated: October 23, 2020
+This readme updated: March 14th, 2025

 ## What Is CARMA Platform
 ![CARMA Arch](docs/image/10-052L-CARMA-Diagram_Rev4-011020-1.png)